 Currently legal aid services are available via virtual appointments.
-Below is the contact information for the attorney that will assist you.
+Below is the contact information for the person that will assist you in setting up an appointment with our attorney.
 For the quickest response, please send an email with your first and last name and that you are seeking legal aid assistance.

 The main purpose of Legal Aid is to provide free legal advice to students attending

 the University of South Florida.
 Legal Aid strives to enhance public awareness by

 providing legal publications and programs free of charge.
 The program offers free

 consultations to students from Tampa Bay area attorneys.